-EU-China Roundtable on Carbon Border Adjustment Mechanism
+EU-China roundtable on Carbon Border Adjustment Mechanism

 Briefing of the first dialogue on 26 May 2021